SheetalMaurya/MvvmCross-Wiki/v3-02-03-Tip-Calc-A-Xamarin.Android-UI-project.md

 * **Cirrious.CrossCore.dll**
    - core interfaces and concepts including Trace, IoC and Plugin management
 * **Cirrious.MvvmCross.Binding.dll**
-   - DataBinding classes - which you'll mainly use from
+   - DataBinding classes - which you'll mainly use from XML
 * **Cirrious.MvvmCross.dll**
-   - Mvvm classes - including base classes for your MvxActivity views
+   - Mvvm classes - including base classes for your views and viewmodels
 * **Cirrious.MvvmCross.Plugins.Json.dll**
    - Adds a PCL Newtonsoft.JSON.Net implementation - our Android UI application will use this to navigate between Activities (pages)